The Lower Merion Soccer Club is the result of the merger of four small soccer

 With the growth of the club, LMSC added two more Officers in 1996 to help the

 program run properly.
-Nancy Worby joined the Board, helping to run
+Nancy Worby joined the Board, and became Vice President in charge

 in the Gladwyne Sports Association, also joined the Board, helping to run